 - Doesn’t necessarily generate growth over the long term

 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, then simply take our stock trading course and read our guide to CFD trading to get you up to speed.

 If neither of these options appeal to you, then you can find a variety of other ways to invest in ROBN stock on this page.
-If, however, you’re ready to buy Robinhood shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get started now, simply select one of the brokers in the table above and sign up.

 How to choose a broker

 With the wide variety of online brokers available these days, it can be hard to figure out which is the best service to go with.
 Our comparison table and in-depth reviews can help you cut through the noise, but by and large, these are the aspects you should be considering when selecting a broker: